St. Regis Princeville Resort: Kauai's Best Luxury Resort

 - Dramatically inspired, golfing at the St. Regis Princeville features some of the most challenging and breathtakingly beautiful golfing on earth.

-- 27-hole Robert Trent Jones Jr. designed Makai Golf Club at the St. Regis Princeville, includes a 9-hole Woods Course.
+- 27-hole Robert Trent Jones Jr. designed Makai Golf Club at the St. Regis Princeville, which includes a 9-hole Woods Course.

 - 18-hole Prince Golf Course, also Robert Trent Jones Jr. designed, ranked among “America’s 100 Greatest Golf Courses” by Golf Digest (2009-10).